-Whether driving through rain or shine, Michigan drivers will be thrilled by the 2017 Honda CR-V, 2018 Honda HR-V, 2018 Honda Ridgeline, and 2017 Honda Pilot with all-wheel drive.
+Whether driving through rain or shine, Michigan drivers will be thrilled by the Honda CR-V, Honda HR-V, Honda Ridgeline, Honda Pilot, and the all-new Honda Passport with all-wheel drive.
 Honda’s all-wheel drive boosts traction and handling in bad weather conditions.
-These three SUVs have the athletic prowess to tackle off-road adventures and the refinement to cruise comfortably through the daily commute.
+These four SUVs have the athletic prowess to tackle off-road adventures and the refinement to cruise comfortably through the daily commute.
 From icy roads to rocky trails, Honda all-wheel drive vehicles can handle any environment or road condition with style.

 Passport was a huge part of the SUV resurgence in the 1990s and it has returned to bring some much-needed utility back to the midsize SUV segment.
 The 2019 Honda Passport could be dubbed the Pilot that likes to play in the dirt.
 Although both SUVs pack a 3.5-liter V-6 engine capable of 280 horsepower and 262 lb-ft of torque, the all-new Passport’s dimensions are more favorable when it comes to off-road fun.
 Its shorter length gives it a better approach angle while its higher ground clearance enhances departure and breakover angles.

 Similar to Pilot, however, the 2019 Passport has an available, Intelligent Variable Torque Management™ (i-VTM4®) AWD System that not only provides responsive traction during slippery road conditions, but it also improves dry weather handling.
 This highly innovative all-wheel drive system can send up to 70 percent of the engine’s torque to the rear axle, which is then transferred fully between the left and right rear wheels—as needed—during uncertain driving conditions.